 Are the hours reasonable?

 As you can expect, it will be all hands on deck!
-At C venues, during the ‘fit up’ period before the festival begins, expect to work almost every day.
-We didn’t have set hours, but we were working roughly 8am-8pm.
+At C venues, during the ‘fit-up’ period before the festival begins in July, expect to work every day.
+We didn’t have set hours, but we were working roughly 8:00-20:00.
+It’s not as bad as it sounds though because everyone’s working and it’s a pretty exciting time.
+Plus, the more you work in the beginning the quicker you get the hang of your role!

-During the festival, surprisingly things do calm down.
-I personally worked either 8am-6pm, 10am-8pm or 2pm-12am with one day off per week.
+Surprisingly, during the festival, things do calm down.
+I worked either 8:00-18:00, 10:00-20:00 or 14:00-00:00 with one day off per week.
 With other companies, the hours could be shorter but the days off will be fewer.
 Don’t let this put you off, though.
 Chances are you’ll go out after your shift with your new friends and make the most of the time you do have.
-You have a month, after all!
+You’re only there a month, after all!

-Accommodation isn’t going to always be included, but I recommend you don’t take a job without it!
+Accommodation isn’t going to always be included, but I personally recommend you don’t take a job without it if you don’t live in Edinburgh!
 Especially if you’ve left the job search late.
 Any cheap living quarters in Edinburgh during the Fringe are like gold dust.
 If you end up having to organise your own accommodation, be prepared to barely break even at the end of the month.
+I’ve spoken to companies that pay a living wage but offer no accommodation or sustenance and will be super proud of themselves but you’d have to be so lucky to secure accommodation during the Fringe off your own back and break-even by the end.

 However, if you’ve secured a job early and know people you can rent with, it might turn out to be a sweet deal.
 It really depends.
 But, just know finding and organising accommodation in Edinburgh is going to be one of the biggest faffs of your life.

-If you do get your accommodation included with your work, be prepared for your pay slip to reflect this.
-Like I said, C venues gave every one of their seasonal ‘volunteer’ workers £200, no matter what their job was.
-The box office staff and the events coordinator all got paid the same.
+If you do get your accommodation included, be prepared for your payslip to reflect this.
+C venues offer all of their seasonal ‘volunteer’ workers £200, no matter what their job was.
+The inexperienced front of house staff and the events coordinator all got paid the same.
+It was only top-level duty managers and theatre managers that got paid a wage.
+And if you don’t get accommodation included, at least be sure you’re paid a living wage like any normal job.

 All the tickets for staff at C venues were free!
 You could only get the tickets just before the show started so you weren’t getting in the way of paying customers but it was still pretty dope.
 And you could have a plus one!
 Ding ding ding!

-Drinks at all the C venues bars were discounted and certain drinks at certain times of day were stupidly cheap.
-Often we’d have theme nights especially for the staff and we were given two free drinks tickets per week.
+Drinks at all the C venues bars were discounted and drinks at certain times of day were stupidly cheap.
+Often, we’d have theme nights especially for the staff and we were given two free drinks tickets per week.
 They were pretty good perks, actually!

-From what I’ve seen, the benefits are really similar across the board.
+From what I’ve seen, the benefits are really similar when you work at the Edinburgh Fringe Festival in any venue company.
 Especially when it comes to unlimited free tickets and drinks discounts.

-Where would I find work at the Edinburgh Fringe Festival?
+Where do you find work at the Edinburgh Fringe Festival?

-I’ve linked through to their jobs pages so you can see what’s left this year (there’s actually quite a lot):
+I’ve linked through to their jobs pages so you can see what’s available this year, in order of preference of who I would work for:

 - C venues